raisga/.RAAN/README.md

 - [ ] Integrate with Nutrino Notebooks for MCP capabilities (PoC this first!).
 - [ ] Setup python lintering and formatting.
 - [ ] Setup python testing framework.
+- [ ] Create a custom template webpdf to export notebook as PDF with custom styles (e.g. fix the margins!).
+- [ ] Handle context to use vector databases for knowledge bases, instead of just using the knowledge base as a list of strings.

 ## Resources